bharatmajjiga/coursera/IntroductionToHTML5/README.md

     Today we can open a browser &  search engine of our choice, search with relevant keywords and the information is in our fingertips.
 Most probable chances are some one has designed a website with your exact search keywords in mind.

+I am excited to begin my journey of learning to build websites using HTML.

 HTML Abbreviation:

     Hyper Text Markup Language